openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-spring/06-06-deploy-and-test/assignment.md

 **WHERE:**

 * `quarkus.kubernetes-client.trust-certs=true` - Indicates you're using self-signed certs in this simple example.
 This option instructs the Quarkus extension to trust the certificates.
-* `quarkus.container-image.build=true` - Instructs the extension to build a container image
 * `quarkus.kubernetes.deploy=true` - Instructs the extension to deploy to OpenShift after the container image is built
 * `quarkus.kubernetes.deployment-target=openshift` - Instructs the extension to generate and create the OpenShift resources (like `DeploymentConfig`s and `Service`s) after building the container
 * `quarkus.openshift.route.expose=true` - Instructs the extension to generate an OpenShift `Route` so you can access the application from outside the OpenShift cluster